koynoyno/chinesetab/README.md

 ## What are the features?

-📚 Standard and New HSK (2021) dictionaries
+📚 HSK 3 (2021) and classic dictionaries

 🀄 Simplified and traditional characters